goob8079/Dogs-Spring-Boot/README.md

+<h1>I've decided to stop committing to this branch because the tutorial I've been following doesn't go in depth as to how everything works and theres way too many issues with the code</h1>

 Trying to make a backend for a website to display different dogs and such Front-end will be made with Thymeleaf and HTML at the moment